gaps-closure/emu/design-notes.md

 1. Prepare QEMU image for x86 with Ubuntu 19.10
     * DONE, image saved under workhorse:/IMAGES, may be refined as needed (e.g., more software)
 2. Prepare QEMU image for ARM with Ubuntu 19.10
-    * PARTIAL, using debootstrap, able to build VM image and boot, however network driver missing
+    * DONE, using debootstrap and external xenial kernel
+    * Need to check on newer host OS if we can use newer kernels, and if we can put it within rootfs of the VM
+    * One other issue is it does not set date correctly
-3. Fully automated script for building VM images for specific arch and distro
+3. Fully automated (non-interactive) script for building VM images for specific arch and distro
-    * PARTIAL, worked out most details for ARM/eoan, need to complete, then add expect scripting
+    * PARTIAL, documented details for ARM64/eoan build using debootstrap, need to script using bash,python-expect,sed
+    * Need to bring in additional packages needed for scenario, configure hsotname, static IP etc.
+    * Remove unnecessary pacakges and services to speed up booting
 4. Create a sample IMN file using CORE GUI
     * DONE, for 2 enclave scenario, but will be refined as needed
 5. Implement sample TA1 device emulators (pass,BITW,BKEND)